Setting Up LAMP (Apache, MariaDB, PHP) on Fedora 40 Server

 Secure MariaDB Installation

-Step 4: Install PHP and Modules
+Step 4: Install PHP on Fedora

-PHP is a serve side scripting language that handles and sends user requests to the web and database server.
+PHP is a serve-side scripting language that handles and sends user requests to the web and database server.

-# dnf install php php-common
+sudo dnf install php php-common

-Install PHP on Fedora 24 Server
+Install PHP in Fedora

-Install PHP on Fedora 24 Server
+Install PHP in Fedora

-In order for PHP to work well with mysql databases, you need to install some PHP modules therefore, execute the command below to install required PHP modules:
+In order for PHP to work well with mysql databases, you need to install some PHP modules therefore, execute the command below to install the required PHP modules:

-# dnf install php-mysql php-gd php-cli php-mbstring
+sudo dnf install php-mysqlnd php-gd php-cli php-mbstring

-Install PHP Modules in Fedora 24 Server
+Install PHP Extensions in Fedora

-Install PHP Modules in Fedora 24 Server
+Install PHP Extensions in Fedora

 When the installation process is complete, you need to restart the Apache web server, this will allow all the changes to take effect before you can have a complete working LAMP stack.